AlexDanilenko/no-name-tarot/Configuration_Management_PRD.md

 3. **A/B testing**: Framework for feature flags and testing variations
 4. **Monitoring**: Integration with analytics for configuration tracking

-This PRD provides a comprehensive roadmap for implementing secure, scalable configuration management for your iOS Tarot App while following industry best practices and ensuring smooth CI/CD operations.
+This three-environment PRD provides a comprehensive roadmap for implementing secure, scalable configuration management for your iOS Tarot App while following industry best practices and ensuring smooth CI/CD operations.